-Asana is a mobile and web app which helps people to keep track of their work.
-Facebook co-founder Dustin Moskowitz and another engineer Justin Rosenstein, together built this unique app in 2008, to improve productivity of employees at Facebook.
+Asana is a mobile and web app that helps people to keep track of their work.
+Facebook co-founder Dustin Moskowitz and another engineer Justin Rosenstein, together built this unique app in 2008, to improve the productivity of employees at Facebook.

-Trello came into picture in 2011 and is the brainchild of Joel Spolsky, founder of Fog Creek Software.
-It now has integration capabilities across all cloud platforms and is considered as one of the most efficient productivity softwares available.
+Trello came into the picture in 2011 and is the brainchild of Joel Spolsky, founder of Fog Creek Software.
+It now has integration capabilities across all cloud platforms and is considered one of the most efficient productivity software available.

 Ease of Use -Asana vs. Trello

 Trello has a unique UI with a Kanban structure which lets team members view overall status at a glance.
-Team members corroborate their tasks in a single shot and get to know what the status of each task at hand is.
+Team members corroborate their tasks in a single shot and get to know the status of each task at hand.
 At Trello, team members can lend a helping hand to other team members whilst doing their own tasks.

 Reliability -Asana vs. Trello